omarkamaal/se-assignment/README.md

 ## Task

-Your job is to create a simple test driven inspirational quotes application that will show you a new inspirational quote everytime you click on the page as well as the author of the quote in the bottom left, the quote should be loaded using ajax.
+Your job is to create a simple test driven inspirational quotes application that will show you a new inspirational quote every-time you click on the page as well as the author of the quote in the bottom right, the quote should be loaded using ajax.

 The application should inform the user somehow on how he can use it, in my case I made it so that the first time the app loads starts it says on the screen that you should click/tap

-> If you want to have fun you can modify the data we give you and create your own set of quotes - for example make it an arabic movie quotes app.
+> If you want to have fun you can modify the data we give you and create your own set of quotes - for example make it an Arabic movie quotes app.

 ### UI